clojure-emacs/inf-clojure/README.md

 processes, you might need to change `inf-clojure-buffer` to whichever process buffer you want to use.

+You can use the helpful function `inf-clojure-set-repl`.
+If called in an inf-clojure repl buffer, it will assign that buffer as the current connection (`(setq inf-clojure-buffer (current-buffer)`).
+If you are not in an inf-clojure repl buffer, it will offer a choice of acceptable buffers to set as the repl buffer.
+If called with a prefix, it will always give the list even if you are currently in an acceptable repl buffer.
+Renaming buffers will greatly improve the functionality of this list; the list "project-1: clojure repl", "project-2: cljs repl" is far more understandable than "inf-clojure", "inf-clojure<2>".

 #### REPL Type

 An `inf-clojure` REPL has an associated type.
 The available types can be